(Inna Varenytsia/AP)

 Archives: Records from Trump WH staffers remain missing

-WASHINGTON (AP) — The National Archives and Records Administration informed lawmakers that a number of electronic communications from Trump White House staffers remain missing, nearly two years since the administration was required to turn them over.
+The National Archives has informed congressional lawmakers that a number of electronic communications from Trump White House staffers remain missing, nearly two years since the administration was required to turn them over.

 Ticket-splitting voters were going extinct.
 Now they may decide 2022's biggest races.